AstraZeneca/runnable/docs/concepts/task.md

     Before the execution of the ```command```, all the parameters at the root level are set as environment variables with the key prefixed by ```MAGNUS_PRM_```.
-Python functions that are called during the execution of the command can access them as environment variables.
+Python functions that are called during the execution of the command can also access them as environment variables.

     After the execution of the ```command```, the environment is "scanned" again to identify changes to the existing variables prefixed by ```MAGNUS_PRM_```.
 All updated variables are stored at the root level.